 Biography

 His work explores the complexities of Autistic identity, focusing on the challenges of communication and emotional expression.
 At the same time, it reflects a deep reverence for the natural world, viewing it as a form of divinity amid ecological crisis.
-Characterized by minimalism, emotional depth, and philosophical reflection, Jones' paintings form an ongoing dialogue between inner experience and the external environment.
+Characterized by emotional depth, and philosophical reflection, Jones' paintings form an ongoing dialogue between inner experience and the external environment.

 Statement